 However, the following may be useful for those who are having symptoms:

 Gently rubbing over the affected gum with your clean finger may ease the pain.
-Many children find that biting on a clean and cool object is soothing (for example, a chilled teething ring).
+Many children find that biting on a clean and cool object is soothing (for example, a chilled teething ring or a clean, cold, wet flannel).
 Chewing on chilled fruit or vegetables may help.
 However, teething biscuits (or rusks) should be avoided as they contain sugar.

 Medicine to help the pain

-There is no evidence that using gels which contain choline salicylate are of any benefit for teething.
+There is no evidence that using gels which contain choline salicylate is of any benefit for teething.
 In addition, there is a risk of the salicylate leading to a liver condition, called Reye's syndrome, in children (aged under 16 years).
-So, gels which contain choline salicylate should be avoided.
+So, gels which contain choline salicylate should also be avoided.